Preset Lua extension

 # The structure of the script

-The Electra One Lua script may consist of four different building blocks:
+The Electra One Lua script is organized into four distinct building blocks:

 Let's use following example to demonstrate it: